dimastatz/chat-pal/README.md

 Players will have the option to customize their parrot companion's appearance, name, and personality.
 Personalized learning paths will adapt to individual player preferences and learning styles.

-## Technical Requirements:
+## Technical Requirements

-Oculus VR Compatibility:
+- Oculus VR Compatibility:
 Development of the game specifically for the Oculus VR platform, ensuring compatibility and optimization.
 Integration of Oculus SDK for features such as hand tracking and spatial audio.